pubkey/rxdb/orga/before-next-major.md

 https://github.com/pubkey/rxdb/pull/3777#issuecomment-1120669088

+## getLocal() return RxLocalDocument|null

+Should we return `undefined` if there is no document?
+Same goes for normal get-doc-by-id functions.

 ## Use Node.js Blob API

 In the `blobBufferUtil` methods we use Buffer in node and Blob in the browsers.
 Since node 18, Blob is supported in node so we might also use that here to remove some complexity.